 Terms and Conditions

-Only one rebate will be paid for any given upgrade.
+Lifetime limit of one rebate per dwelling.
 The Registered Vendor must be paid in advance of claiming rebate if the homeowner is the rebate recipient.
 Efficiency Maine does not warrant the performance of installed equipment.
 Program and incentives subject to change or termination.
 Consult Efficiency Maine website to confirm current program terms, rebate availability, and forms.
 Must use current rebate form at time of submission.
 Incomplete information may delay or disqualify your rebate.